okibcn/ss/README.md

 ### - 🔍 **Searches in names AND descriptions improving the search flexibility.**
 <br/>

-Most Scoop search systems such as [Scoop.sh](http://scoop.sh) or [Scoop-Directory](https://rasa.github.io/scoop-directory/search) provide results only referred to the app name.
+Most Scoop search tools provide results only referred to the app name.
 SS can search also in the app descriptions.

 <br/>